-Daily cover will be applied at the end of each day's landfill operations.
-The cover material will be placed to a depth of 150 mm over all exposed waste surfaces.
+A soil daily cover material will be applied at the end of each day's landfill operations.
+The cover material will be placed to a depth of 150 mm over all exposed waste surfaces or alternative daily cover material will be utilised as a substitute to the traditional soil cover material.